FIFA film 'United Passions' makes muted debut in Los Angeles

-LOS ANGELES, June 5 (Reuters) - At the first screening of FIFA-funded film “United Passions” in Los Angeles the week after U.S. prosecutors charged several officials of world soccer’s governing body, only two people attended - one out of curiosity, the other as a soccer fan.
+LOS ANGELES (Reuters) - At the first screening of FIFA-funded film “United Passions” in Los Angeles the week after U.S. prosecutors charged several officials of world soccer’s governing body, only two people attended - one out of curiosity, the other as a soccer fan.

 The 2014 French film, starring British actor Tim Roth as FIFA president Sepp Blatter, had an estimated budget of 24 million euros ($27 million), of which FIFA officials have acknowledged providing about 20 million euros.